 Hyperimmune egg is used for cystic fibrosis, a digestive tract infection that can lead to ulcers (Helicobacter pylori or H. pylori), diarrhea caused by rotavirus, and other conditions, but there is no good scientific evidence to support these uses.

 Uses & Effectiveness

 Insufficient Evidence for

 - Osteoarthritis.
-One research study found that some people with osteoarthritis feel less joint pain or swelling after taking a specific “immune egg” powder formulation (Immune26, Legacy for Life) for 2 months.
+One research study found that some people with osteoarthritis feel less joint pain or swelling after taking a specific hyperimmune egg product (Immune26, Legacy for Life) for 2 months.
 But some researchers believe this study was not well designed and the results might be questionable.

-- Rheumatoid arthritis.
-One research study found that taking a specific “immune egg” powder formulation (Immune26, Legacy for Life) for 2 months does not significantly improve rheumatoid arthritis symptoms.
-Poor study design significantly limits the reliability of this research.
+- Rheumatoid arthritis (RA).
+One research study found that taking a specific hyperimmune egg product (Immune26, Legacy for Life) for 2 months does not improve RA symptoms.

 - Other conditions.

 Children: Hyperimmune egg is POSSIBLY SAFE when used in children aged 2-24 months for up to 4 days.

 Egg allergy: Hyperimmune egg is made from chicken eggs.
 There is some concern that people who are allergic to chicken eggs might also be allergic to hyperimmune egg products.

 We currently have no information for HYPERIMMUNE EGG overview.